Tipping in Mexico: How Much Green to Leave on the Table

 Whenever you go to a restaurant or hotel, and it’s time to pay the bill, you’ve probably asked yourself: how much should I tip?

-There will be some who leave the change or those who leave 10, 15, or 20 percent.
+Some will just leave the change, while others 10, 15, or 20 percent.

 Needless to say, tipping in Mexico is NOT mandatory.
-The Federal Consumer Protection Law supports this, and in case the restaurant says otherwise, it could receive a heavy fine.
+The Federal Consumer Protection Law supports this, and in case the restaurant says otherwise, it could get a heavy fine.

 Things to consider when tipping in Mexico